janm-dev/links/README.md

 To build a links redirector Docker container, run `docker build .`.
 The server binary in the container will be release-optimized.
 The container itself is made to be lightweight, using a `FROM scratch` container with statically linked musl-libc and OpenSSL for the final image to avoid the size overhead of Debian or Alpine.
 The final container image is only approximately 10 MB, about 35% smaller than an Alpine-based image.

+### MSRV

+The minimum supported rust version is currently Rust 1.61, but this may change in the future with a minor version update.

 ## Directory structure

 | path          | contents                                               |